Kaden4444/NET-Chat/README.md

   from this point onwards, the two clients are connected through UDP without the servers interference.
 - ## File sending
   Currently only textfiles are supported.
 A request will be sent to the client, and upon acceptance, the app will download the file into the clients folder
+- ## Multithreading
+  Each client has a listener thread that starts when they become available to the server.
+This thread listens for any udp connections or messages from peers.

 ## Other Notes

 The GUI used for this application is an extension to Tkinter called customTkinter.
 I learnt to use this within two days, to some decent affect.